IFCA-Advanced-Computing/frouros/README.md

   </a>
 </p>

-<p align="center">Frouros is a Python library for drift detection in Machine Learning problems.</p>
+<p align="center">Frouros is a Python library for drift detection in machine learning systems.</p>

 Frouros provides a combination of classical and more recent algorithms for drift detection, both for detecting concept and data drift.